Kadee80/WebDev_Spring17/Week_5/README.md

 #Presentation Schedule Section A:

-order will be posted here once generated at the beginning of class.
+order will be posted here once generated at the beginning of class. please email me your blog link and github repo before presenting. you can view your [classmates work here](https://github.com/Kadee80/WebDev_Spring17/wiki/Midterm-Proposals-Section-A)

 #HW - Begin building out your midterm site.